kuzzleio/sdk-jvm/doc/1/getting-started/java/index.md

 Now that you successfully connected to your Kuzzle Server instance, and created an index and a collection, it's time to manipulate documents.

-Here is how Kuzzle structures its storage space:

-- indexes contain collections
-- collections contain documents

 Create a `GettingStartedStorage.java` file in the playground and add this code:

 <<< ./snippets/document-java.java